rafabc/microservices-maven-archetypes/README.md

 Summary
 -------
-Catalog of maven archetypes for microservices to simplify its creation.
+Catalog of maven archetypes to develop microservices simplifying their creation and preconfigured to integrate directly with the tools Zuul, Eureka, Spring Boot Admin, Swagger, Zipkin and Spring Cloud Config.

 Prerequisites
 -------------